 WHAT IT IS

 Anthropolis is a multidisciplinary industrial design studio with an emphasis on anthropology and biomimetics.
 In combination with the anthropological study of human history, the objective is to observe natures 3.8 billion years of R&D for the development of products and services which operate within natural laws and are equitable to all life.
 To create sustainable industrial practices through an understanding of anthropological, environmental, and ecological limits to avoid insidious false needs and planned obsolescence.
+We provide alternative community lifestyles for those seeking agency from corporate dependence.

 WHAT IT ISN'T

 Anthropolis has no political affiliation but is a response to a higher authority than all human-centric institutions.
-Anthropolis places trust in the mandate of the ecological directive for establishing sustainable solutions for human conduct through the study of global ecology.
+Anthropolis places trust in the mandate of the eco directive for establishing sustainable solutions for human conduct through the study of global ecology.
 At its core, the Anthropolis mission is the establishment of a universal culture for those interested in a sustainable alternative, which we are confident will lead by example.
 We have no interest in contributing to or participating in culture warfare, as it is counterproductive to our mission.

 Pete Ward